This review was first published on Jan. 30, following its premiere at Sundance.

 Perhaps surprisingly, “Street Gang” takes on a melancholic air after a while.
 It starts with the 1982 death of actor Will Lee, who played shopkeeper Mr. Hooper and whose passing prompted the show to deal with death on the air, a daring move at the time.
 But from that point on, the theme song of the film seems to become Raposo’s gentle and curiously haunting “Bein’ Green,” which was written as an amusing lament of sorts for Kermit the Frog (“it’s not easy being green”), but which became a subtle and poignant anthem that could encompass everything from racism to self-acceptance.

 The story ends, essentially, with Henson’s death in 1990 at the age of 53.
 Raposo’s death the year before and Stone’s a few years later go unmentioned, but we feel the end of an era, and the film doesn’t follow “Sesame Street” into the 21st century.
 (The series is still making new shows but now for HBO Max rather than public television.)

 Even as it concludes on those notes of sadness and grace, “Street Gang” remains appropriately celebratory and thoroughly entertaining.
 Let’s face it, blooper reels in which Muppets blow their lines and curse will always be priceless.

 By the way, stick around for the entire credits.
 If Paul Simon being upstaged by a young girl on “Me and Julio Down By the Schoolyard” doesn’t get you, a group singalong to Ernie’s big sax number “Put Down the Duckie” certainly will.

-“Street Gang: How We Got to Sesame Street” opens in theaters April 23 and on demand May 7.
+“Street Gang: How We Got to Sesame Street” is now available to watch on HBO Max.